reduxjs/redux-toolkit/docs/api/createApi.md

 ### `keepUnusedDataFor`

-Defaults to 60.
-This is how long we'll keep your data cached for.
-If you change this, please note that it is in seconds, not ms.
+Defaults to `60` _(this value is in seconds)_.
+This is how long RTK Query will keep your data cached for **after** the last component unsubscribes.
+For example, if you query an endpoint, then unmount the component, then mount another component that makes the same request within the given time frame, the most recent value will be served from the cache.